24/7 FREE CONSULTATIONS

 • Harrisburg Light and Power

-This is not an exhaustive list.
-There are other sites in Harrisburg where asbestos exposure is known to have occurred.
+There are also other sites in Harrisburg where asbestos exposure is known to have occurred.
 Your mesothelioma lawyer will help you determine whether your workplace has a known history of causing exposure to asbestos.

 Industries in Pennsylvania Known for Asbestos Exposure

-A number of Pennsylvania industries were known for a high risk of asbestos exposure.
-Some of these include:
+Many Pennsylvania industries were known for a high risk of asbestos exposure, including:

 • Shipbuilding